Skip to content

 const initializeApp = async () => {

-// Call `LiveUpdate.ready()` before any other methods, e.g.:
+await LiveUpdate.ready(); // Call this method BEFORE any other Live Update methods, e.g.:

 // await LiveUpdate.sync();